-The government's finances were also much better prior to the Reagan and Bush tax cuts (see Chart 3).
-Tax revenues as a share of GDP were close to a record 19% of GDP, compared with 17% today.
+The government's finances were also much better prior to the Reagan and Bush tax cuts.
+Tax revenues as a share of GDP were close to a record 19% of GDP, compared with 17% today (see Chart 3).
 Indeed, revenues have averaged almost precisely 17% over the past half century.
 It is thus difficult to argue that collectively we are over-taxed, at least not by any historical standard.
 Debt loads were also much lower prior to past tax cuts-25% of GDP under Reagan and just over 30% under Bush.
 This compares to over 75% today.
-Perhaps even more importantly,
+Perhaps even more importantly, the concern back in the early 2000s was that the country would be running government surpluses and there would be a lack of Treasury securities to trade.^x Today, the fiscal outlook is dark even without a deficit-financed tax cut.^{xi}